Air Industries Group (NYSE:AIRI) Now Covered by Analysts at StockNews.com

-Stock analysts at StockNews.com began coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a report released on Thursday.
-The brokerage set a “hold” rating on the stock.
+Investment analysts at StockNews.com assumed coverage on shares of Air Industries Group (NYSE:AIRI – Get Rating) in a report released on Saturday.
+The firm set a “hold” rating on the stock.

 Air Industries Group Price Performance